 21. Visit Soundbridge

 Soundbridge is the Seattle Symphony’s Musical Discovery Center.
-This the perfect place to bring children who adore music and want to learn all about it.
+This is the perfect place to bring children who adore music and want to learn all about it.
 Every instrument in a full orchestra can be found on display, and they are all available to be tried out like puppies being petted at a shelter.

 The center provides imaginative and interactive musical programs to engage children and adults alike, ranging from musical-themed arts and crafts to magical music storytime sessions.